 Wait, what?
 I was confused.
 Didn’t I just make a clear statement emphasizing a degree of urgency?
 After Chris abandoned me so that I could get “settled,” I really felt panic stricken.
 I thought to myself that there’s no way I’m living in a dingy room that looks more apt a setting for indigent squatters than for patients at a New England clinic.
 Then there’s the issue that my probably very kind and loving neighbor that OCD has cruelly, yet effectively scategorized as a terrorist.

 I glanced around my room sweating even more than I did when I was hiking up the hill to get here.
 I was grasping for any visual that could possibly placate some of my fear.
 Something to indicate that this place really was a hospital affiliated with Harvard University and not the setting for a low-budget experiment.
 Yet when I looked around my room more closely, all I could see were a couple of beds that held mattresses covered in a heavy-duty blue plastic with pillows also encased in the same plastic.
 There was a bureau and desk that made Ikea furniture look like rococo Louis the VI in comparison.

 Attached to one wall was a mirror the size of my hand.
 Oh and the mirror was scratched, probably by the overgrown fingernails of the room’s former resident who couldn’t stand the sight of himself after doing a stint at this place.
-All this may have seemed like perfectly lovely ambiance for say, a mistreated P.O.W. brought here after spending several years in a dirt pit in ‘Nam, but for me there was absolutely no question that I just couldn’t stay here.
+All this may have seemed like perfectly lovely ambiance for say, a mistreated P.O.W. post rescue, but for me there was absolutely no question that I just couldn’t stay here.